mjkaufer/JSML/README.md

 ## Easy Coding

 There is a Sublime Text 3 plugin I created which makes writing JSML code a lot faster.
 You can see it [here](https://github.com/mjkaufer/JSML-Formatter).
-It should be added to Sublime's package control sometime soon.
+You can find it in sublime's package control by searching for `JSML Formatter`.

 ## Contributing